elunna/nerfhack-changelog/README.md

 * all werefoo in animal form get infravision
 * wargs have a thick hide.
 * werefoo revert back to their base form when killed (SLASH'EM)
-* werefoo can summon rabid breathren
+* werefoo can occasionally summon rabid breathren
 * werewolves have a higher level and difficulty, stronger attacks
 * weretigers have a higher level and difficulty, stronger attacks
 * wraiths also no longer "stalk" the player and follow them across levels (Dyna)